gregpawlowski/Skinet/Notes.md

 * Every feature module should have a root compoonent that is also named the same.

 Common module gives us ngFOr etc...

+# Angular: Creating an Error Component

+Redirect users for 500 and 404 Errors